-A goiter is an enlargement of the thyroid gland.
-It is not cancer.
+A simple goiter is an enlargement of the thyroid gland.
+It is usually not cancer.

 Simple goiters are also more common in:

-The main symptom is a swollen thyroid gland.
+The main symptom is an enlarged thyroid gland.
 The size may range from a single small nodule to a large neck lump.

 Some people with a simple goiter may have symptoms of an underactive thyroid gland.

-Rarely, the swollen thyroid can put pressure on the windpipe and food pipe (esophagus), which can lead to:
+In rare cases, an enlarged thyroid can put pressure on the windpipe (trachea) and food tube (esophagus).
+This can lead to:

-You may have the following blood tests to measure thyroid function:
+Blood tests may be ordered to measure thyroid function:

-If nodules are found on an ultrasound, a biopsy should be done to check for thyroid cancer.
+If nodules are found on an ultrasound, a biopsy may be needed to check for thyroid cancer.

 A goiter only needs to be treated if it is causing symptoms.